leelanagasri/LEET-CODE/README.md

 Desc: A pangram is a sentence where every letter of the English alphabet appears at least once.Given a string sentence containing only lowercase English letters, return true if sentence is a pangram, or false otherwise.

 Problem 5: Determine Color of a Chessboard Square (Leet Code No. 1812) --- Beats 100% --- 0ms

-Return true if the square is white, and false if the square is black.
+Desc: Return true if the square is white, and false if the square is black.
 The coordinate will always represent a valid chessboard square.
 The coordinate will always have the letter first, and the number second.
 Sample : coordinates = "a1", Output: false, Explanation: From the chessboard above, the square with coordinates "a1" is black, so return false.

+Problem 6: Water Bottles (Leet Code No. 1518) --- Beats 100% --- 0ms

+Desc: There are numBottles water bottles that are initially full of water.
+You can exchange numExchange empty water bottles from the market with one full water bottle.
+The operation of drinking a full water bottle turns it into an empty bottle.
+Given the two integers numBottles and numExchange, return the maximum number of water bottles you can drink.